 - Provide individual, family and group services where applicable.

-- To provide referrals and appropriate transitional support to other services and programs within AFS or in the community as required on a case by case basis.
+- To provide referrals and appropriate transitional support to other services and programs within AFS or in the community as required on a case-by-case basis.

-- To demonstrate a thorough working knowledge of community resources, especially in the area of a child, youth, and family services, including health and medical services, and a willingness to liaise with local service providers and other key resources.
+- To demonstrate a thorough working knowledge of community resources, especially in the area of child, youth, and family services, including health and medical services, and a willingness to liaise with local service providers and other key resources.

 - To accurately and promptly maintain client file documentation according to agency policy and procedure and to prepare and distribute documentation for case review or complex case discussion by an internal and/or interagency team if certain prescribed conditions exist and as appropriate.